abisop/nuttx-docs/en/platforms/sim/sim/boards/sim/index.md

     host task
     advertise

-At this point you should be able to detect a "nimble" BLE device when scanning for BLE devices.
+At this point you should be able to detect a \"nimble\" BLE device when scanning for BLE devices.
 You can use nRFConnect Android application from Nordic to connect and inspect exposed GATT services.